Windows & Linux · Hyper-V Lab · Hyper-V Overview

 Hyper-V is always a Type 1 (bare-metal) hypervisor — even when installed on a laptop.

-Hyper-V runs directly on the hardware layer, not inside the Windows operating system.
+Whether installed on a Dell or HP enterprise rack server, or a Lenovo ThinkPad running Windows 11, Hyper-V runs directly on the hardware layer — not inside the Windows operating system.

 Windows Becomes the Root Partition